Headstone Safety Programme

 What about people who live outside the district?
 How do they know that their loved ones’ headstones are being checked?

-Notices will be placed at the entrance to all Cemeteries and also within its boundaries to inform those relatives and members of the public entering the cemetery of the proposed safety checks.
+Notices will be placed around the cemeteries as the works are underway to inform visitors and members of the public entering the cemetery of the safety checks.

 What method are you going to use to contact families?